-Using a small volume nebulizer, adjust the oxygen flowmeter to 6 to 10 L/minute to produce a steady, visible mist.

-Administration: Give 0.5 mg in 2.5 mL with a mouthpiece or facemask.
-Repeat doses Adult per Medical Command.

-Not Administered in patients < 12 years of age.
-Pediatric
+Administration: Using a small volume nebulizer, adjust the oxygen flowmeter to 8 to 10 L/minute to produce a steady, visible mist.
+Adult Give 0.5 mg in 2.5 mL with a mouthpiece or facemask.
+Repeat doses per Medical Command.
+Pediatric Not Administered in patients < 1 years of age.
+Pediatric Bronchospasm 0.5 mg for children 6 - 12 years of age 0.25 mg for children < 6 years of age not used as a standalone drug.